Skip to main content

 The open core includes:

-• wren CLI — commands for querying, planning, validating, building context, profiling data, and managing memory.
+• wren CLI: commands for querying, planning, validating, building context, profiling data, managing memory, and building & deploying GenBI apps.

-• Skills — structured workflows such as wren-generate-mdl and wren-onboarding that let AI coding agents operate Wren AI safely and reproducibly.
+• Skills: structured workflows such as generate-mdl, onboarding, enrich-context, and genbi, served on demand from the wren CLI, that let AI coding agents operate Wren AI safely and reproducibly.

-• wren-core-wasm — the semantic engine compiled to WebAssembly, so MDL-aware SQL can run in the browser.
+• wren-core-wasm: the semantic engine compiled to WebAssembly, so MDL-aware SQL (and GenBI dashboards) can run in the browser.

 Roadmap

-The active arcs are end-to-end context enrichment, a correctness loop (including small golden evals agents can run), and tighter agent SDK coverage.
+The active arcs are end-to-end context enrichment, richer GenBI (more chart types, live-data dashboards), a correctness loop (including small golden evals agents can run), and tighter agent SDK coverage.
 See GitHub Discussions for live design threads and the prioritized roadmap.

 Start here